stronk-dev/Tokyo-Night-Linux/README.md

 - <a href="https://github.com/enkia/tokyo-night-vscode-theme">VS code Tokyo Night theme</a>

 Optional Utils
 - st: The terminal we are using in our configs.
-Requires <a href="https://wiki.archlinux.org/title/st#Patches">patches</a> to get it good. urxvt can be used as an alternative and is themed using the included config files.
+Requires <a href="https://wiki.archlinux.org/title/st#Patches">patches</a> to get it good, but pre-patched versions can be found <a href="https://github.com/LukeSmithxyz/st">on github</a> . urxvt can be used as an alternative and is themed using the included config files.
 - powerline: Status bar for Bash.
 For example, it shows you what Git repo you are in
 - gvim: Contains vim with clipboard support and more
 - vim-airline: Status bar for vim